-Joseph escapes his prison sentence.
+- Joseph escapes his prison sentence.
 Wrongly convicted of a crime he did not commit, Joseph lies rotting in prison.
-But his gift for interpreting dreams stands him in good stead, and he is released so that he can interpret a frightening dream the Pharaoh has had.
+But his clever mind and his gift for interpreting dreams stands him in good stead, and he is brought before Pharaoh to interpret a frightening dream.

-Joseph and Asenath marry.
+- Joseph and Asenath marry.
 Pharaoh is so impressed by Joseph’s shrewd intelligence that he employs him to re-organize grain supplies for Egypt.
-Joseph is so successful that, among other favours, Pharaoh arranges that Joseph marry a high-born Egyptian woman called Asenath.
+Joseph is successful and, among other favours, Pharaoh arranges that Joseph marry a high-born Egyptian woman called Asenath.

 Joseph escapes his prison sentence

 When this story begins, Joseph son of Jacob was in a dangerous situation.
 He was in Egypt and had been falsely accused of adultery and thrown into prison, where he was left to rot.
 His future was bleak.
 He was in a foreign country, without contacts, friends or influence.

 - and his faith in God.

 He used these to leverage himself out of what seemed a hopeless situation.